Brand Positioning for Contract Manufacturing

 • Your software offers customers transparency across the supply chain

-• Value engineering services improves product quality while reducing costs
+• Value engineering services improve product quality while reducing costs

 • DFX services help customers avoid delays in production and delivery